Skip to main content

 Probiotics

 Probiotics are live beneficial bacteria that support gut health, immunity, and mood through the gut-brain axis.
 A 2018 meta-analysis found significant IBS symptom reduction with multi-strain probiotics.
 Benefits are strain-specific — choose based on your health goal.
 Typical dose: 10-50 billion CFU daily.
-Look for third-party tested products with guaranteed potency through expiration.
+Look for third-party tested products with verified potency through the expiration date.

 Probiotics (Lactobacillus)